Environmental Justice Fellowship Program

 Meet our 2024 Environmental Justice Fellows

-The Conservancy centers its EJFP work in building the leadership of people of color, peer-to-peer community engagement, and equitable access to green space and a clean, healthy environment.
-We support young community leaders to share their passion, knowledge and skills for environmental justice with their families, friends, neighbors, and local business owners.
-And we provide the Fellows and other Newburghers opportunities to restore and protect our urban environment.
+The Conservancy centers its work in the leadership of people of color, peer-to-peer community engagement, and equitable access to clean, healthy green spaces.
+We support young adults to become community leaders with strong workforce skills and a passion to share their knowledge and skills with their families, friends, neighbors, and local business owners.
+To promote community health and wellbeing, we provide the Environmental Justice Fellows and other Newburghers opportunities to restore and protect our urban environment.

-Work has begun with the new 2024 EJ Fellow cohort of young adults who are all eager to:
+Work will begin with the 2025 EJ Fellow cohort of young adults eager to:

-• Share knowledge with other Newburgh residents, while gathering community concerns and suggestions, and
+Share knowledge with other Newburgh residents, while gathering community concerns and suggestions

-We hope you’ll join us for one of our many Saturday work days between April and November!
+Please join us for one of our many 2025 Saturday work days between June & November!

-The EJ Fellowship program began in 2021 with funding from the Arbor Day Foundation and TD Bank as a collaborative endeavor of the Greater Newburgh Parks Conservancy, Outdoor Promise and Newburgh’s Conservation Advisory Council.
+The EJ Fellowship program began in 2021 with funding from TD Bank and the Arbor Day Foundation as a collaborative endeavor of Newburgh’s Conservation Advisory Council, the Greater Newburgh Parks Conservancy, and Outdoor Promise .

 Our 2023 Fellows